Zeus-Moose/Zeus-Moose.github.io/content/about.md

 ### Technology

-For most of my website projects I use WordPress or Drupal, but I'm also keen to promote the expansion of web technologies beyond the web, like with Ever After where I created an interactive exhibition running on a series of web pages.
+For most of my website projects I use WordPress or Drupal, but I'm also keen to promote the expansion of web technologies beyond the web, like with [Ever After](/portfolio/ever-after) where I created an interactive exhibition running on a series of web pages.

 Like acronyms and buzz-words?
 Here's a list of the main technologies and tools I use:

 - PHP
 - MySQL
 - JavaScript
+- Python
 - Wordpress
 - Drupal
 - React